 According to Investopedia, in 2020, annual premiums for health coverage for a family of four cost $21,342.
 Your employer could pick up part of that cost.
 The rise in health insurance costs may be one reason wages haven’t risen much over the past two decades.

 If you’re a United States citizen over 65, you probably have Medicare.
-But Medicare does not cover 100% of your health care costs in the United States, and out-of-pocket expenses keep going up and up.
+However, Medicare does not cover 100% of your healthcare costs in the United States, and out-of-pocket expenses keep going up and up.

-If you have the right Medicare Advantage Plan, it DOES cover you in Panama for urgent care and emergencies.
+If you have the right Medicare Advantage Plan, it DOES cover you in Panama for urgent care and emergencies!
+Now, at several hospitals in Panama, you will not need to prepay then file a claim.
+You only need to show your insurance card.

 SO, WHAT’S THE SOLUTION?